FnanB/compSys-e2018-pub/coursedescription.md

 ## Lectures

  * Mondays at 15-17 in Aud 1, HCØ
- * Wednesdays at 13-15 in St. UP1, DIKU
+ * Wednesdays at 13-15 in St. UP1, DIKU (Except week 47, where it is in HCØ Aud 4)
  * Instructors: Michael Kirkedal Thomsen (instructor-in-charge), Finn Schirmer Andersen, Troels Henriksen, and Vivek Shan

 ## Exercises

  * Mondays 13-15
  * Wednesdays 10-12
+ * Wednesdays 15-17
- * Wednesdays 15-17 in St. UP1, DIKU -- This session is optional and dedicated to help with assignments and other questions.
+   * This session is optional and dedicated to help with assignments and other questions.
+Not all sessions will be held and some can be changed to guest talks.
+See course plan for details.
+   * Held in St. UP1, DIKU (just after lectures)
+   * Except in Week 47, where it is helt in AKB Aud 1

 Room allocation will be as follows.

+### Block 1 (Week 36 - 45)
  * Alex Bruun Hemmingsen
    * Mon @ RF071, Rockefeller komplekset
    * Wed @ 1-0-34, DIKU